pcafrica/advanced_programming_2023-2024/lectures/05/05-c++_functions_templates.md

 ---

-# The problem

-- Template definitions need to be available at the point of instantiation.
-When a template is used with specific type arguments, the compiler needs to see the template definition to generate the code for that particular instantiation.
-Placing the template definition in a source file would make it unavailable for instantiation in other source files.

-- If you place template definitions in source files and use the template in multiple source files, you may encounter linker errors due to multiple definitions of the same template.
-Placing the template definition in a header file ensures that the definition is available for all source files that include it, and the linker can consolidate the definitions as needed.

----

 # Template instantiation and linkage

 - The compiler produces the code corresponding to function templates and class template members that are instantiated in each translation unit.